AesopInteractive/lasso/README.txt

 == Changelog ==

 = 0.9.6 =
+* added the ability to access and restore post and page revisions
 * fixed a bug introduced on the last update with new posts/pages being duplicated when created
 * fixed authors not being able to publish posts
+* fixed a bug with Lasso Meta API not saving

 = 0.9.5 =
 * added ability to search posts and pages within the all posts modal introduced with 0.9.4